HarrisonA/EmberRailsBlog/README.md

 ### To install:
 1. Clone the repo (of course).

 2. cd into "blog-frontend" directory and run "npm install" followed by "bower install".
-Run "ember s" to start the ember app (Note: You might NEED to run "ember s --proxy http://localhost:3000" instead but most likely not).
+Run "ember s" to start the ember app (Note: You might need to run "ember s --proxy http://localhost:3000" instead but most likely not).

-3. cd into the "blog-backend" directory and run "bundle exec rake db:create", then "db:migrate".
+3. cd into the "blog-backend" directory and run "bundle exec rake db:create", then "bundle exec rake db:migrate".
 Run "rails s" to start the Rails API server.

 Enjoy.